 Recognition and Awards

-Chambers Canada—Senior Statesperson in Aboriginal law and Most in-demand Arbitrators
+Chambers Canada—Senior Statesperson in Aboriginal law, Most in-demand Arbitrators and Leading lawyer in dispute resolution: mediators

 Chambers Global—Senior Statesperson in Aboriginal law